• About

 elephantintheroom-leo_cullum

 Do you sometimes wonder how much personal information to share with a client?
-Or whether to disclose any information at all?
+Or whether therapist self-disclosure in therapy is appropriate at all?

 The truth of the matter is that we are always disclosing things about ourselves all the time in the way we dress, talk and respond to things that are being shared with us, as well as in how we decorate our offices and more.